 Preston continued to investigate and began looking into Shue’s past.
 He learned that Shue had been married twice before.
 The first ended in divorce while Shue was in prison for stealing a horse.
 That wife later told police that Shue was extremely violent and beat her frequently while they were married.
 His second marriage ended after just eight months with the mysterious death of the wife.
 In between these marriages, Shue boasted in prison that he planned to marry seven women in his lifetime.
 The previous wife’s mysterious death and Shue’s history of abuse were circumstantial, but enough for Preston to bring him to trial.

-Shue was sentenced to life in prison, but died soon after as epidemics of measles and pneumonia tore through the prison in the spring of 1900.
-Mrs. Heaster lived until 1916, and never recanted her story about Elva’s ghost.
+Shue was sentenced to life in prison, but died soon after an epidemic tore through the prison in the spring of 1900.
+Heaster lived until 1916, and never recanted her story about Elva’s ghost.
 Maybe her story swayed the jury and won the case.
 Maybe it didn’t.
 Maybe her daughter spoke to her from beyond the grave, maybe the ghost was all in Heaster’s head, or maybe it was a strategic lie.
 But no matter who saw or believed what, without the ghost story, Heaster may have never gone to Preston, and Shue might not have gone to trial.

 A historical marker in Greenbrier County commemorates Elva’s death and the unusual court case that followed, noting that this was the "only known case in which testimony from [a] ghost helped convict a murderer."